Free University of Tbilisi

 The main goal of Kakha Bendukidze, FreeUni's founder, was to provide opportunities for a quality education to every motivated person in Georgia, regardless of his or her financial conditions.
 Benudkidze believed that clarity of purpose and the future were essential to any human endeavour.

-The Free University is organized into 7 constituent schools: the university's oldest, International Relations (Institute of Asia and Africa), School of Business, Law, Physics, Computer Sciences and Math, Visual Arts and Design, Governance and Social Sciences.
-While the Free University is governed by a combination of its Board of Overseers and the Knowledge Foundation, each school's faculty oversees its curriculum and degree programs.
-In addition to a central campus shared with Agricultural University of Georgia in downtown Tbilisi, the University owns facilities all around Georgia, including Anaseuli Education Center.
+The Free University is organized into seven constituent schools: the School of International Relations (Institute of Asia and Africa), the university's oldest, as well as the Schools of Business, Law, Physics, Computer Sciences & Math, Visual Arts & Design, and Governance & Social Sciences.
+While the Free University is governed by a combination of its Board of Overseers and the Knowledge Foundation, each school's faculty oversees its respective curriculum and degree programs.
+In addition to a central campus shared with the Agricultural University of Georgia in downtown Tbilisi, the University owns facilities all around Georgia, including the Anaseuli Education Center.

 The current Rector of The Free University is Vakhtang Lezhava.
 There are 56 full-time and 84 part-time lecturers.
 44 hold PhDs; 25 are PhD students.
 The programs are run on a daily basis by deans and academic coordinators.